Airports in California

 Santa Ana John Wayne Airport – IATA Code – SNA (~ 10 M Passengers)

 John Wayne Airport is an international airport located in Orange County.
 Airport serves several cities – Santa Ana, Irvine, Newport Beach and Irvine.
 Airport is within 10 km of these cities, and about 60 km south of LA.
 Formerly known as Orange County Airport, it is named after famous actor John Wayne, who lived in Newport Beach.
 Airport’s focus is domestic connections, mostly by Southwest Airlines, United, Delta and American Airlines.
+The airport has been ranked as the 33rd best airport in the world, according to travellers.
 Getting to the airport is simple, due to various ground transportation options – public buses, trains, shuttles, taxis and so on.

 Ontario International Airport – IATA Code – ONT (~ 5 M Passengers)